-With effect from 1 July 2017, where a person acquires a loan to a trust or a company from another person, and that person is connected to the trust or the previous lender, the person will be treated as having provided a loan, advance or credit to that trust or company on the date on which that person acquired that claim that is equal to the amount of the claim so acquired.
+Where a person acquires a loan to a trust or a company from another person, and the person is connected to the trust or the previous lender, the person will be treated as having provided a loan, advance or credit to the trust or company on the date on which the person acquired the loan that is equal to the amount of the loan acquired.

-If that person was not a connected person to the trust or the previous lender on the date that the person acquired the loan, then the person will be treated as having provided a loan, advance or credit to that trust or company on the date on which that person became a connected person in relation to that trust or person.
+If the person was not a connected person to the trust or the previous lender on the date that the person acquired the loan, then the person will be treated as having provided a loan, advance or credit to the trust or company on the date on which the person became a connected person in relation to that trust or person.